 Amazon includes dedicated apps for all the popular streaming services like Prime Video, Netflix, and Disney+.
 There are over 1 million apps to choose from, and you can always sideload additional Android apps if you want.

-Performance-wise the Amazon Fire TV Cube is punching well above its price point.
-The Fire TV OS interface isn’t perfect, and you’ll still get ads on Amazon’s video services.
-However, it’s still considerably better than most other streaming devices and a great alternative to the NVIDIA Shield TV.
+Performance-wise, the Amazon Fire TV Cube is punching well above its price point.
+The Fire TV OS interface could be better, and you’ll still get ads on Amazon’s video services.
+However, it’s still considerably better than most other streaming devices (including Android TV box) and a great alternative to the NVIDIA Shield TV.

 Lowest Price NVIDIA Shield Alternative: Amazon FireStick Lite

-The FireStick Lite isn’t in the same league as the NVIDIA Shield TV, and that’s indisputable.
+The FireStick Lite isn’t in the same league as the NVIDIA Shield TV.

 However, for a basic streaming device at around $20, it’s hard to go wrong with it.

-The NVIDIA Shield was designed for enthusiasts who didn’t mind paying for top performance.
+The NVIDIA Shield was designed for enthusiasts who were OK with paying for top performance.
 However, NVIDIA was aiming for a different audience when it released the Shield TV ‘Tube.’

-They tried to capture a mainstream market that just wanted a suitable streaming device but couldn’t justify a $200 price tag.
+They tried to capture a mainstream market that just wanted a suitable streaming device but needed help justifying a $200 price tag.

 Even at its super-low price, the FireStick Lite still has the essentials you need for high-quality HD streaming.
 It won’t win any performance contests, but sometimes, all you need are the basics.